rackodo/DexterMASZ/README.md

 #### ⭐ Invite tracking

 Allows Dexter to track the invites new members are using.
 Grant your bot the `manage guild` permission to use this feature.

-## ↪ After Deployment

-### 🐾 First Steps

-- You can visit your application at `yourdomain.com` (or `127.0.0.1:5565`).
-You will see a login screen that will ask you to authenticate yourself using Discord OAuth2.
-- After authorizing your service to use your Discord account you will see your profile picture in the toolbar (this is hosted on `127.0.0.1:4200` when developing).
-- If you are logged in as a siteadmin, you can use the "register guild" (+) button to register your guilds and to get started.
-- Based on wanted features and functionalities you might have to grant your bot advanced permissions, read above under `Enabling Restricted Features`.

 ### 🤝 Contribute